A prolific writer and talented performer, Karl Minns was writer and creator of the six part BBC Three comedy drama series Mouth To Mouth.

 In 2006, Karl wrote the BBC Three show Moonmonkeys, which was broadcast as a one-off in spring 2007.
 In 2007, Karl won The Regional Columnist of the Year Award at the EDF Energy Press Awards, for his weekly column in The Norwich Evening News and wrote two episodes of the BBC Three sitcom T-rexx and Flipside, for which he was also the series Script Consultant.

-Karl has additionally worked as Programme Associate on three series of Russell Howard’s Good News, has written for two series of the BBC Three’s Touch Me I’m Karen Taylor, and has guest presented an episode of Inside Out East for BBC One.
+Karl has additionally worked as Programme Associate on all eight series of Russell Howard’s Good News, has written for two series of the BBC Three’s Touch Me I’m Karen Taylor, and has guest presented an episode of Inside Out East for BBC One.

 "Brilliant Observational material... an intelligent comic"